neurobagel/bagel-cli/README.md

 pre-commit install
 ```

+pre-commit will now run automatically whenever you run `git commit`.

 ### Updating Python lock-file
 The `requirements.txt` file is automatically generated from the `setup.cfg`
 constraints.
 To update it, we use `pip-compile` from the `pip-tools` package.